François de MélogueProvencal RecipesSeasonal MenusTaste

 Instructions

-• In a large, heavy saucepan, heat the oil over medium heat.
+• In a large, heavy skillet, heat the oil over medium heat.
 Cook the onions, stirring often, until soft, about 10 minutes.
 Put aside until assembling.

 • In a medium saucepan over medium heat, melt the butter until foamy.
 Add the flour and cook, stirring constantly, until the mixture is foamy, about 3 minutes.
 Gradually add the milk, stirring until smooth.
 Cook, stirring, until the sauce is thick, about 3 minutes.
 Stir in the nutmeg and salt and pepper to taste.